Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 A bronze statue of Admiral Yi Sun-sin on a cement placer in Gwanghwamun Square in Seoul at night

-Downtown Seoul: From Gwanghwamun Square, take a walk to Cheonggyecheon Stream, a 7-mile (12 km) public stream running through downtown Seoul, then to Seoul City Hall, an incredible building and open space.
+Downtown Seoul: From Gwanghwamun Square, take a walk to Cheonggyecheon Stream, a 7-mile (12 km) public stream running through downtown Seoul, then to Seoul City Hall, an incredible building and public plaza.

 Seoul City Hall building - large ceramic dark green glass